pfdubois/BridgeBidding/source/MajorOpenings.rst

 When 1M is opened in third or fourth seat, it may be light.
 Reverse Drury lets responder show a limit raise without getting too high by bidding 2♣! as a limit raise rather than 3M.
 Reverse Drury does not apply over interference.
-For example, 1♥ - (1♠) - 2♣ shows
-10 HCP with a club suit.

 Note that the natural 2♣ bid is no longer available, so a responder might have to bid 3♣ over 1M to show 10 points with a five-card club suit and no support for the major.
 (Combined with 1♦ - 3♣ meaning the same thing, 3♣ as a response is always invitational and not forcing).

-When responder is a passed hand, and there is no competition, 2♣! is the limit raise, while 3M!(weak) would be weak and preemptive with four trump.
-The opener rebids:
+Opener now reveals his strength:

 * 2M Opener's hand was substandard.
 Responder passes.
 We're not at 3M, where we would have been without this convention.